thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 The last asset package will be used for a bunny NPC.
 This package specifically contains premade sprites of an animated bunny, which will be placed to randomly move about on the main village map to help make the village appear more alive.

 ## Input

+### The Input Scheme
 Left Arrow (or A): Move character left
 Right Arrow (or D): Move character right
 Up Arrow (or W): Move character up
 Down Arrow (or S): Move character down

-Hold j with Arrow Key: Sprint in corresonding direction

-Walk into door from outside: Character enters house Walk into door from inside: Character leaves house

-Walk up to NPC and press Fire1: Initiate Conversation When in conversation, press Fire1: View next bit of text When in conversation, press 1: Make choice 1 in conversation When in conversation, press 2: Make choice 2 in conversation
+Walk up to NPC and press Spacebar: Initiate Conversation When in conversation (or backstory), press Spacebar: View next bit of text When in conversation, press Left UI Button: Make choice 1 in conversation When in conversation, press Right UI Button: Make choice 2 in conversation

+When viewing Main Menu scene, click on UI Button "Play" to start the game.
+When viewing Main Menu scene, click on UI Button "Quit" to exit the game.

+### Input Scheme Reasoning
+We chose a very standard input scheme for 2D movement of our character, using WASD or the arrow keys to move around in 8 directions.
+Complex movement wasn't very important for our game as it is primariliy story-focused.

+To intitiate conversations with characters, as well as to continue seeing more text in the conversation, we found it convenient to simply use the spacebar.

+For making choices about how to respond to NPCs, we at first thought to use the 1 and 2 keys on the keyboard to make choices 1 and 2, respectively.
+However, we soon realized it was much more intuitive to have UI buttons for the user to select with their cursor.

+### Some side notes on my role
+Since overall my Input role wasn't very large, I decided to help some other teammates with their roles.
+For instance, I created a detailed pseudocode for the PlayerConversation.cs script [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Conversation%20Handler%20and%20Communication%20with%20Other%20Classes.pdf), and I made some footage that went into the Trailer.

 ## Game Logic